 One of the most important initiatives of the SCBA’s Young Bankers Division is its scholarship program.
 Hundreds of thousands of dollars have been awarded over the years to deserving students through money raised by the Young Bankers Division Annual Scholarship Golf Tournament is the sole fundraiser for the Palmetto Scholarship.
 Thanks to many sponsors and supporters of the annual tournament, we are able to continue giving through this program.
 To reinforce the SCBA’s commitment to growing and assist students with the ever-increasing cost of higher education, the South Carolina Bankers Association will continue its scholarship giving with the SCBA Palmetto Scholarship.
-A key component of the revamped program is its emphasis on offering scholarships to the children of employees or a part time employee* of SCBA member banks who are college students.
+A key component of the program is the emphasis on offering scholarships to the children of employees or a part time employee* of SCBA member banks who are college students.

 For more than a century, the SCBA has been blessed with the strong support of its member institutions and their employees.
 The Bankers Association believes offering scholarships to deserving children of bank employees helps demonstrate both its appreciation to member banks and their employees.
 It also serves as a means for building a path to a better, more prosperous South Carolina.

 The SCBA understands that many students today often find themselves burdened by significant debt upon graduation.
 By offering scholarships to children of bank employees, the SCBA seeks to help students pursue higher education while also laying the foundation for the next generation of South Carolina’s leaders.
 Each scholarship is $1,000.

 To be considered for the SCBA Palmetto Scholarship students must:

 - Be a resident of South Carolina;

 - Have a parent who lives in South Carolina and works for a SCBA member bank, bank holding company, or wholly owned subsidiary in South Carolina OR be a part-time employee at a member bank working a minimum of 20 hours per week;

 - Have a minimum grade-point average of 3.0 on a 4.0 scale;